Darraweit Guim: Naming

-It is thought by some that Darraweit Guim means "where 3 creeks meet" in a local Aboriginal language.
+John Reid's history of the Shire of Romsey notes a possible etymology of Darraweit Guim, suggesting it means "where 3 creeks meet" in a local Aboriginal language.
 Another legend has it that "Darraweit' means the meeting and "Guim" means the turn which the course of the water makes in the township.
 Which legend is correct no one is sure, but according to the Postal Department record of Post Offices in the Commonwealth of Australia, it is the only one known by that name.

 The first survey of the district was made in 1851 by Surveyor Foote, who gave it the name of Darraweit Guim, which was approved by the authorities in Sydney.

 History

 The Toll Bar

-It would appear that when early settlement was started it was at the Toll Bar Corner which is the junction of the now Old Broadmeadows road and the Darraweit Guim road.
-In the early 1860s Mr and Mrs Francis conducted a general store there and also collected the toll at the Toll gates.
+When early settlement was started, it was at the Toll Bar Corner, which is the junction of the present Old Broadmeadows road and the Darraweit Guim road.
+In the early 1860s, Mr and Mrs Francis conducted a general store there and also collected the toll at the Toll gates.
 This toll was a charge made on those using the road and went to the maintenance of the road.
 There was also a hotel or wine shanty conducted by the Cummins family, descendants of whom are still in the district.
 One of the "Toll Gates" from Toll Bar corner later hung for many years below Mr Geo.
 Wilson's house where his property opens on to the road to Darraweit Guim (Stennings Lane).
 What other places of interest existed at the Toll Bar Hill is difficult to ascertain, but we have heard of a blacksmith, and possibly there would be others who lived there.

-It has been said that surplus butter from those living on the Deep Creek towards Darraweit Guim was carted to meet the transport wagons (either bullock or horse wagons) at the Toll Bar Corner for transport either to Melbourne or to the Goldfields in Bendigo.
+It is believed that surplus butter from those living on the Deep Creek towards Darraweit Guim was carted to meet the transport wagons (either bullock or horse wagons) at the Toll Bar Corner for transport either to Melbourne or to the Goldfields in Bendigo.
 The early potatoes grown here were taken to the goldfields, north, rather than to Melbourne as today.
 In those days it was on the goldfields that the heavy concentration of population was to be found.
-The Stockdale family who settled at "Oakdale" in the 1850s and are still there, tell of produce going to the goldfields.
+The Stockdale family who settled at "Oakdale" in the 1850s and are still there, and they tell of produce going to the goldfields.
 Mrs Stockdale, snr was a Cummins of the Toll Bar, and the first of the family at "Oakdale" was born in 1858.